-Now there are 3 ways you’re able to connect to your Raspberry Pi Windows 10 IoT device.
+Now there are three ways you’re able to connect to your Raspberry Pi Windows 10 IoT device.
 I will quickly mention each method now.

-First off is utilizing your web browser to talk with the Raspberry Pi, it is probably the easiest out of the 3 main ways to deal with.
-Basically, all you simply need to do is point your Web Browser to your Raspberry Pi’s IP Address on port 8080.
+First off is utilizing your web browser to talk with the Raspberry Pi, it is probably the easiest out of the three main ways to deal with.
+All you simply need to do is point your Web Browser to your Raspberry Pi’s IP Address on port 8080.

 PowerShell is not a tool that many will be too familiar with, but it is Microsoft’s more advanced version of command prompt giving you access to a wealth of tools including the ability to administer remote systems, a feature we will be making use of shortly.

 PowerShell makes it rather simple to interact with your Raspberry Pi Windows 10 IoT device as we will show shortly.
 There are two ways of connecting to your device through PowerShell.
 The easier way relies on the “Windows 10 IoT Core Dashboard” tool (Steps 1a+), the other way is utilizing PowerShell to do everything (Steps 1b+).

 1a.
 First off, we will explain the simple way, first load up the “Windows 10 IoT Core Dashboard” tool.
 With the application open, go to the “My Devices” (1.) tab in the sidebar, right-click (2.) on the device you want to connect to and click “Launch PowerShell” (3.).

 2a.
 This process will launch a PowerShell session that will automatically begin to connect to your Raspberry Pi.
 When prompted enter the password we set at the start of this tutorial.
 You should be greeted with a PowerShell window like shown below when you have been successfully connected.